sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### GetSubscriberInstance

-Gets information about the subscriber application instance.
+Gets information about the subscriber app instance.

 *Signature:*